Saberin Unit: Origin

+"Saberin" means the patient ones.
+According to commanders, the unit's name is inspired by a Quran verse:

 After the Iran-Iraq War (1980-1988), the IRGC Ground Forces saw the need to establish a special forces unit capable of undertaking difficult combat operations from land, sea, and air.
-This would be a different function than the Qods Force, the external operations unit.
+This would be a different function than the Quds Force, the external operations unit.
 In the year 2000, the then IRGC commander, General Mohammad Ali Jafari funded the Saberin unit.
 The current Saberin commander is Brigadier General Sadegh Mahmoudi.
 According to Brigadier General Morteza Mirian, the commander of Saberin operations against PJAK in 2012 and deputy commander of IRGC Ground Forces Operations Directorate, the unit emulates from tactics deployed by 11 special forces units, particularly the British Special Air Service.
 They also studied the U.S. and Israeli special forces.